One second.

 When you look at your profile today, I'm sure you'll find room for improvement after some digging.
 The old way is to guess what you should change, research different topics and try to spruce it up.

-I'd like to introduce you to a tool that cuts out the guesswork and puts you straight to work: Inlytics.
+I'd like to introduce you to a tool that cuts out the guesswork and puts you straight to work: Aware.

 Included is a LinkedIn profile checklist that enables you to avoid common profile pitfalls in minutes.
 The benefits you'll experience include:

-Note: You can start building your LinkedIn Analytics Dashboard today, by signing up for the free account right here.
+Note: You can start building your LinkedIn Analytics Dashboard today, by signing up for a free trial account right here.
 Give it a test drive!

 Finding the right wording for your LinkedIn headline can be challenging, especially if you have multiple things to reference.
 My best advice is to focus on what you want people to notice.
 Put that first and you'll keep your profile crisp.
 Cheers!